 4.)
 The hot water system is a passive solar design, which means that it is heated by the sun in summer and the wood heater in winter.
 Temperatures can vary from hot to tepid depending on a number of factors including sunlight and length of time running the wood burning fire.

 5.)
 Heating is with a wood heater.
-Knowledge & safe use of a fireplace is essential.
 We ask that you let us make and maintain the fire for you.
 Just give us a call when you'd like a fire made.
+Knowledge and safe conduct around a fireplace is essential.

 6.)
 A modern composting toilet (Airhead) takes a little getting used to, but we'll give you instruction.
 Blokes, no standing to use this toilet, only sitting.